Skip to main content

 Enterprise retailers spend millions winning customers, but lose them at the doorstep.

-In this fireside chat, CEO Murvah Iqbal speaks to a HIVED customer about how treating last-mile delivery as a growth engine drove measurable gains in NPS, repeat purchases, and WISMO reduction.
+In this fireside chat, CEO Murvah Iqbal speaks to Mateusz Liana (John Lewis & Partners) about how treating last-mile delivery as a growth engine drove measurable gains in NPS, repeat purchases, and WISMO reduction.

 Leave with a practical playbook for making delivery your competitive advantage.